deoluoyinlola/aws-eksctl-helm/README.md

 # aws-eksctl-with-helm
-A demostration of how I provisioned kubernetes cluster with eksctl and manage the microservices by helm
+A demostration of how I provisioned kubernetes cluster with eksctl and manage the microservices by helm.
+This blog post further explain in details; [blog post](https://dev.to/deoluoyinlola/keep-calm-kubernetes-cluster-with-helm-file-1172)

 # Contents
 * [Architecture](#architecture)